Theater Arts Major, '06

 “I never planned on being an English minor but Joyce’s classes were so compelling that’s what I ended up doing, “ Martin said.
 “She demands your attention and she got it from me every time.”

-Outside of the classroom, she developed a strong relationship for the University’s President Dave Wolk and respected his appreciation for student activities.
+Outside of the classroom, she developed a strong relationship for the University’s former President Dave Wolk and respected his appreciation for student activities.

 “He came to all the shows at the FAC and I am so grateful to him,” she said.
 “He was there throughout my college career as a gentle guide and a constant support.”